The Howling Movie Franchise: Disappointing Sequels, But One Classic

 Howling: New Moon Rising was yet another failed attempt to tie together the previous movies in the franchise.

-The film is plagued by some terrible acting and cringe-worthy attempts at horror comedy and the dialogue and performances are so bad that it's hard to take this film seriously.
+The film is plagued by some terrible acting and the dialogue and performances are so bad that it's hard to take this film seriously.

-One of the major issues is the lack of clarity in the werewolf lore and storyline as it is unclear how the werewolves are connected to previous films or how they fit into the overall mythology of the franchise.
-The film fails to provide a cohesive and coherent narrative that just leaves you confused and frustrated.
+One of the major issues I haave with this film is the lack of clarity in the werewolf lore and storyline as it is unclear how the werewolves are connected to previous films or how they fit into the overall mythology of the franchise.

-It also attempts to provide social commentary on modern youth, but it comes across as cringe-worthy and forced and it is just all very lazy and superficial, and one of the worse movies ever.
+It also attempts to provide social commentary on modern youth, but it comes across as cringe and forced and it is just all very lazy and superficial, and one of the worst movies ever.
 [The Howling: Reborn on IMDB]

 Do I Recommend The Howling Franchise?

-It is my recommendation to only watch the first movie and skip the rest of the franchise as the sequels lack consistency and suffer from poor storytelling and acting.
+It is my recommendation to only watch the first movie and skip the rest of the franchise as the sequels lack consistency and suffer from a lot of poor storytelling and acting.